Atlanta food and drink events for September 2024

-Sample pies at the Porches and Pies Festival, support the NFA Burger Benefit and celebrate the end of summer this September in metro Atlanta.
+Sample pies at the Porches and Pies Festival, support the NFA Burger Benefit and meet Jason Momoa this September in metro Atlanta.

 Queen of Hearts high tea